OfficeDev/Microsoft-Teams-Samples/samples/graph-meeting-notification/nodejs/README.md

 ---
 page_type: sample
-description: This is a sample application which demonstrates the use of online meeting subscription and sends you the notifications in chat using bot.
+description: This sample application showcases online meeting subscriptions that notify users in chat about meeting events, including when users join or leave and when meetings start or end.
 products:
 - office-teams
 - office